aclark4life/zope2_heroku/README.rst

 Zope2 on Heroku
 ===============

-Proof of concept:

 - Use pip-installed packages in buildout via `include-site-packages = true`

-- Store Data.fs in git to work around lack of persistant file storage
+- Store Data.fs in git, to work around no persistent file storage

--